Takhel Ngamba

-The Takhel Ngamba (Note: sometimes also spelled as "Takhel Ngampa") (literally, "Success against Takhel" or "the conquest of Tripura" or "Victor of Tripura") is a Meitei language literary text that chronicles the historical conflict between the Meitei king Garib Niwaj, also known as Pamheiba, of the Manipur Kingdom, and the Tripuris (referred to as Tepperahs) of the Tripura Kingdom, as well as the Burmese forces.
-It is an epic composition from the medieval period, attributed to the prominent writer Nunggangbam Govindharam.
-The text documents the Meitei imperial conquest over the Tripuris and the Tripura Kingdom.
-It is written in the Meitei script.
+The Takhel Ngamba (Note: sometimes also spelled as "Takhel Ngampa") (literally, "Success against Takhel" or "the conquest of Tripura" or "Victor of Tripura") is a Meitei language literary text that chronicles the historical conflict between the Manipur king Garib Niwaz, also known as Pamheiba, and the Tripuris of the Tripura Kingdom, as well as the Burmese forces.
+It is an epic composition from the medieval period, attributed to the prominent writer Nunggangbam Govindharam written in the Meitei script.

-"Takhel" (ꯇꯈꯦꯜ) is a Meitei language word for the land of Tripura and the Tripuri people, as known to the Meitei people (alias Manipuris).

-The Takhel Ngamba by Nunggangbam Govindaram presents a historical account of the Meitei king’s victory over the Takhels, the people of modern-day Tripura, providing detailed descriptions of the laws of chivalry observed by Meitei warriors.
+The Takhel Ngamba by Nunggangbam Govindaram presents an account of the Meitei king’s victory over the Takhels providing detailed descriptions of the laws of chivalry observed by Meitei warriors.
 It outlines the ethical treatment of prisoners of war, defeated soldiers, and individuals seeking pardon or refuge, with a clear prohibition against their execution.
 The text also describes the customs and traditions associated with warfare, including the procedures followed by kings when preparing for battle and the formal receptions they received upon returning from victory.

-Language
+Style

 The language of the Takhel Ngamba (ꯇꯈꯦꯜ ꯉꯝꯕ) is characterized by grand, stylized diction, incorporating elements of non native language vocabularies.
 The language of Takhel Ngamba is characterized by a more modern diction, reflecting both its historical roots and its adaptation to contemporary linguistic standards.

+"Takhel" (also spelled "Takhen") is a Meitei language word for the kingdom of Tripura and the Tripuri people.